 4. The opinion of the Supreme Court members was as such: 79 F. 3d 790, reversed and remanded.
 Rehnquist, C. J., delivered the opinion of the Court, in which O'Connor, Scalia, Kennedy, and Thomas, JJ., joined.
 O'Connor, J., filed a concurring opinion, in which Ginsburg and Breyer, JJ., joined in part.
 Stevens, J., Souter, J., Ginsburg, J., and Breyer, J., filed opinions concurring in the judgment.

 Cavalier.
-R., and Ess, C. Academic Dialogue for Applied Ethics.
+R. & Ess, C. Academic Dialogue for Applied Ethics.
 Carnegie Mellon University.
-Retrieved February 29, 2004 from: http://caae.phil.cmu.edu/Cavalier/forum/euthanasia/background/euth/9thCircuitB.html
+February 29, 2004.
+Retrieved from: http://caae.phil.cmu.edu/Cavalier/forum/euthanasia/background/euth/9thCircuitB.html

-Sobsey, Dick.
-An Illusion of Autonomy: Questioning Physician-Assisted Suicide and Euthanasia. normemma.com.
+Sobsey, D. An Illusion of Autonomy: Questioning Physician Assisted Suicide and Euthanasia. normemma.com.
 Retrieved February 16, 2004 from: http://www.normemma.com/problem

 Society Of Humankind.
 Society Of Humankind.
 Retrieved March 8, 2004 from: http://www.society-of-humankind.com/sochk_homepage.html

 Thigpen, P., Ph.D.
 The Fathers on Euthanasia.
 Catholic Exchange.
 Retrieved March 9, 2004 from: http://www.catholicexchange.com/clibrary

 Young, R. Voluntary Euthanasia.
 The Stanford Encyclopedia of Philosophy (Spring 2003 Edition), Edward N. Zalta (ed.).
 Retrieved February 18, 2004 from: http://plato.stanford.edu/archives/spr2003/entries/euthanasia-voluntary